Gwen and Fred Whicker: A Loved Local Couple

 Whicker, Fred (1901-1966): Sailing Boats, oil on board, 40.5 x 71 cms.
 Falmouth Art Gallery collection.

 Falmouth Art Gallery would like to showcase Sailing Boats in celebration of Falmouth Classics, a multi-day regatta of racing, parades and onshore events in the Falmouth Bay and Carrick Roads areas.
 The Falmouth International Sea Shanty Festival takes place on the same weekend.
 It is one of the town’s most exciting and bustling times of the year.

 The Falmouth Classics and the International Sea Shanty Festival 2022 will run from the 17th – 19th of June.

 Fred Whicker (1901-1966)

 Fred Whicker was an Australian-born artist who moved to Britain in the 1930s.
 In the 1940s, he moved to Falmouth with his wife, Gwen.
 Fred began painting as a young adult and had an experimental approach, creating works of varied subjects and mediums.
-His work is more challenging to trace than his wife’s as it did not always survive.
-In the 1950s and 60s, he possibly was recognised more than Gwen as his work aligned well with the changing tides of art that favoured less traditional methods.
+His work is more challenging to trace than his wife’s as it often did not survive.
+In the 1950s and 60s, he was possibly more recognised than Gwen as his work aligned with the changing tides of art that favoured less traditional methods.
 He experimented with form and colour, referencing Picasso and Braque in some of his work.
 But most paintings focused on Falmouth and St. Ives local scenes.
 Gwen’s teaching greatly influenced his early style of painting.
 Their work in these years was very similar in subject and style, focusing on academic realism in depicting still life, figure and landscape compositions.